-- Assess the main fire alarm panel - Become familiar with the building layout (including arrangement of smoke compartments, location of any suites, age of building additions, areas with sprinklers, areas under construction, and any equivalencies granted by the Joint Commission). - Evaluate the effectiveness of processes for identifying and resolving Life Safety Code® (NFPA 101-2012) or environment of care risks - Evaluate the effectiveness of processes for activities developed and implemented to protect occupants during periods when a building does not meet the applicable provisions of the Life Safety Code® (NFPA 101-2012) or during periods of construction - Evaluate the effectiveness of processes for maintaining fire safety equipment and fire safety building features - Evaluate the effectiveness of processes for maintaining and testing any emergency power systems - Evaluate the effectiveness of processes for maintaining and testing any medical gas and vacuum systems - Educate attendees on potential actions to take to address any identified Life Safety Code® (NFPA 101-2012) or environment of care risks
+- Assess the main fire alarm panel. - Become familiar with the building layout (including arrangement of smoke compartments, location of any suites, age of building additions, areas with sprinklers, areas under construction, and any equivalencies granted by the Joint Commission). - Evaluate the effectiveness of processes for identifying and resolving Life Safety Code® (NFPA 101-2012) and Health Care Facilities Code (NFPA 99-2012) risks. - Evaluate the effectiveness of processes for activities developed and implemented to protect occupants during periods when a building does not meet the applicable provisions of the Life Safety Code® (NFPA 101-2012) or during periods of construction. - Evaluate the effectiveness of processes for maintaining fire safety equipment and fire safety building features. - Evaluate the effectiveness of processes for maintaining and testing any emergency power systems. - Evaluate the effectiveness of processes for maintaining and testing any medical gas and vacuum systems. - Educate attendees on potential actions to take to address any identified Life Safety Code® (NFPA 101-2012) and Health Care Facilities Code (NFPA 99-2012) risks.